 The Excuse Not to Go Travelling: “I’m in a long term relationship.
 I wish I’d done this when I was single.”

 You are not going to be expelled from travelling circles or not fit in because you happen to be with someone.
 Check out the many travelling couple blogs out there to see that this is actually a happy and successful way to travel.
 There’s even blogs detailing couples travelling with their children!

-The question, in the context of conformity, is why you are still saying this: are you staying put because you want to or because you think you have to?
+Answer this: Are you staying put because you want to or because you think you have to?